Hockey and Leadership Development Camp Applications Now Open!

 Adam Herold was an outstanding athlete who was mature beyond his years.
 After a successful season as captain of the Midget AAA Regina Pat Canadians, Adam was called up by the Western Hockey League’s Prince Albert Raiders to join the team during their playoff run.
 At the same time, the Saskatchewan Junior Hockey League’s Humboldt Broncos called and Adam juggled his time playing for both Prince Albert and Humboldt.
 On April 6, 2018, the Humboldt Broncos’ bus was involved in a major accident on the way to a playoff game in Nipawin.
 Tragically, the accident took the lives of 16 members of the Humboldt Broncos organization, including Adam Herold.
 He died just six days before his 17th birthday.

-Our program brings in top resources with the expectation that your community will provide the economic support it can afford, versus the full cost of the program, with the remainder being subsidized by the Foundation.
-The intent of the program is to provide the services in a cost-effective manner, respecting the resources of your community.
+Our program will bring in top resources with the expectation that participants will volunteer 10 service hours in their communities.
+Communities are also encouraged to make a donation to the Foundation that will help us be able to continue to provide the program to other communities in a Pay it Forward manner.
 Our experience is people can be creative when raising funds to benefit their community.
 They can fundraise from local businesses or raise money from community members.
-If our program only has to subsidize a small portion of the costs, we will have the ability to have a more significant impact on Saskatchewan youth by offering the program more broadly.
+If our program has to subsidize only a small portion of the costs, we will have the ability to have a more significant impact by offering the program more broadly.

-As community organizers for the Leadership and Hockey Development Program, we ask that your community provide the services, resources, and facilities as indicated on the checklist enclosed with this package.
+As community organizers for the Hockey and Leadership Development Program, we ask that your community provide the services, resources, and facilities as indicated on the checklist enclosed with this package.
 Please let us know if you are unable to provide any of the items on the list.

 Hockey and Leadership Development Program: Requirements for Application